Failla Wines

 FYE-lah

-Founded in 1998 by Ehren Jordan and Anne-Marie Failla, a cool-climate California producer with a 14-acre organic Estate Vineyard in the Fort Ross-Seaview AVA and one of the deepest single-vineyard Pinot Noir, Chardonnay, and Syrah programs in West Sonoma Coast.
+Founded in 1998 by Ehren Jordan and Anne-Marie Failla, a cool-climate California producer anchored by an 11-acre organic Estate Vineyard in the Fort Ross-Seaview AVA and one of the deepest single-vineyard Pinot Noir, Chardonnay, and Syrah programs in West Sonoma Coast.

-Failla Wines is a Sonoma producer founded in 1998 by Ehren Jordan and Anne-Marie Failla, anchored by a 14-acre Fort Ross-Seaview Estate Vineyard.
-The portfolio includes eight Chardonnay, three Syrah, and multiple single-vineyard Pinot Noir bottlings sourced from celebrated cool-climate sites including Hirsch, Occidental Ridge, Peay, Whistler, Savoy, and Platt.
-The winery is based in St. Helena (Napa) but the cool-climate program centers on coastal Sonoma and Anderson Valley.
+Failla Wines is a Sonoma producer founded in 1998 by Ehren Jordan and Anne-Marie Failla, anchored by an 11-acre Estate Vineyard within a 92-acre ranch in the Fort Ross-Seaview AVA.
+The portfolio includes Chardonnay, Pinot Noir, and Syrah bottlings sourced from celebrated cool-climate sites including the estate at Cazadero, Hirsch, Occidental Ridge, Peay, Whistler, Savoy, and Platt.
+The Olivet Ranch vineyard in the Russian River Valley adds a Santa Rosa Plain dimension to the program.
+The winery is based in St. Helena (Napa Valley) but the cool-climate program centers on coastal Sonoma and Anderson Valley.

 - Founded in 1998 by winemaker Ehren Jordan and his wife Anne-Marie Failla; the first vintage was released as Failla-Jordan, with the simplified Failla name adopted shortly after